rrd108/vue-mess-detector/docs/contribute.md

    - Add your new `ruleName` entry to function call to `src/rules/rules.ts`
    - Add your new `checkRuleName` function call to `src/rulesCheck.ts`
    - Add your new `reportRuleName` function call to `src/rulesReport.ts`
+   - Run the missing rule check to ensure you have added all the necessary entries:
+     ```bash
+     yarn rules:missing
+     ```

 8. **Add the rule to the documentation**